| Component | Under 50 | Age 50โ59 | Age 60โ63 | Age 64+ |

 Q: Does Solo 401k reduce self-employment tax?

-A: Only employee salary deferrals reduce SE tax (by approximately 15.3% of the deferred amount).
-Employer profit-sharing contributions do not reduce SE tax.
+A: Only employee salary deferrals reduce SE tax.
+Employer profit-sharing contributions do not.